Local Focus: Meet Olly Hills, one of New Zealand's youngest authors

 "That then turned into reality roughly five minutes later when she sat me down on a computer and said, 'let's start writing'."

 That was two years ago.
-Since then Olly has sold over 700 books, appeared on TV shows and given a TED Talk on his love of cicadas.
+Since then Olly has sold over 700 books, appeared on TV shows and given a TEDx Talk on his love of cicadas.

 "It's always something I've been interested in.
 They're quite a common insect, they're easy to find.
 I don't know apart from that.
 They're just really appealing to me."